ahmedmmkms/last-mile-control-tower/Milestones.md

 - Production deployment ready
 - User documentation and guides

 This plan allows for a systematic development approach with continuous integration and deployment, ensuring that stakeholders can review progress at regular intervals while working toward the complete showcase MVP.

+## Database Setup Requirements

+For all sprints, a PostgreSQL database is required.
+A free database can be set up using:

+1. **Supabase** (Recommended) - Offers a generous free tier
+2. **Local PostgreSQL with Docker** - For development environments
+3. **Local PostgreSQL Installation** - Traditional installation

+See the detailed [Database Setup Guide](docs/database-setup-guide.md) for step-by-step instructions on setting up any of these options.